 Overseeing the delivery of long-term sustainable building environments, systems, and initiatives – focusing on (but not necessarily limited to) - energy efficiencies, building automation, instrumentation controls and metering, utility optimization, and distribution system best practices,

 Professionally guiding and partnering with Campus Planning, Infrastructure, and Facilities team members in project delivery, providing associated oversight and analysis for scopes ranging from large scale multiyear multimillion-dollar campus and infrastructure systems, new capital construction projects, existing building evaluations, and other smaller scale construction and renovation projects.

-• Managing campus-wide programs, leveraging the campus as a learning laboratory for students (Energy Action Plan, Green RFP, Green Office Certification, Green Tailgate, Green Grad, Sustainability Week, Earth Week, and other strategic sustainability initiatives).
+Managing campus-wide programs, leveraging the campus as a learning laboratory for faculty and students (Green RFP, Green Office Certification, Green Lab Certification, Green Tailgate, Green Grad, Sustainability Week, Earth Week, and other strategic sustainability initiatives).

-• Overseeing a campus-wide internship program, fostering partnerships in both the division and the academy.
+Overseeing a campus-wide sustainability internship program, fostering partnerships in both the division and the academy.

 • Seeking grant-funding opportunities for the university and preparing and submitting these grants.

 • Documenting, measuring, and reporting on campus climate action, sustainability, and energy initiatives.